mconf/mconf-aggr/README.md

 Python 3.6.0
 ```

-From now on, every Python-related command you use in this project should be
+From now on, every Python-related command you use in this project (outside a virtual
-provided by `pyenv`.
+environment, see below) should be provided by `pyenv`.
 For instance, the output for the `which pip3` command should be similar to this:

 ```
 /home/john_doe/.pyenv/shims/pip3